julien6387/supvisors/docs/supervisorctl.rst

 ``update_numprocs program_name numprocs``

+    Increase or decrease dynamically the program numprocs (including FastCGI programs and Event listeners), stopping the obsolete programs immediately.

+``lazy_update_numprocs program_name numprocs``

-    Increase or decrease dynamically the program numprocs (including FastCGI programs and Event listeners).
+    Increase or decrease dynamically the program numprocs (including FastCGI programs and Event listeners), giving a chance to the obsolete programs to end by themselves.

 ``enable program_name``